sse-secure-systems/connaisseur/docs/getting_started.md

 You should have a Kubernetes test cluster running.
 Furthermore, `docker`, `git`, `helm` and `kubectl` should be installed and usable, i.e. having run `docker login` and switched to the appropriate `kubectl` context.

+If you want to [contribute](./CONTRIBUTING.md) to Connaisseur, then you will also need a Golang v1.21 installation.

 ## Create signing key pairs